alex-ozdemir/rust-class/plan.md

 particular attention the ownership properties of the API and when `Option` is used.

-The linked list will need to correctly implement the following trait:
+The linked list will need to correctly implement the following trait such that each function runs in worst case constant time:

 ```rust
 trait StackQueue<T> {